andrewn/brew-services-menubar/README.md

 ## Configuration

-By default looks for `/usr/local/bin/brew`.
+By default looks for Homebrew at `/usr/local/bin/brew` and `/opt/Homebrew/bin/brew`.
 If this not correct for your setup, you can customize it using:

 ```sh
 defaults write andrewnicolaou.BrewServicesMenubar brewExecutable /usr/local/bin/brew